bhauman/figwheel-main/docs/docs/build_inputs.md

-Now that you understand the trade-offs you can safely use the [`:build-inputs` config option] to override the default sources passed to the compile by Figwheel.
+Now that you understand the trade-offs you can safely use the [`:build-inputs` config option] to override the default sources passed to the compiler by Figwheel.

 #### Only sending the main namespace